 - Squeeze each last penny with more granular choices.

+Optimization calculator isn’t just a magic box you can feed your data too and it will give you out-of-the-box instructions.
 ROI, or Return on Investment, is one of the primary measures of your affiliate marketing campaign’s failure.
 Analyzing the ROI statistics of the campaigns is a must both for traders and affiliates.
 As a result, you get a better understanding of what works and what doesn’t work.
 And because it’s all about maximizing your investments in a way that gives you the most money, I recommend that everyone review the ROI of their affiliate marketing activities on a daily (weekly or bi-weekly) basis.

 ROI is usually expressed as a percentage or as a ratio.
 To measure your ROI from any campaign/marketing initiative, you need just two pieces of information: (a) your gross profit and (b) the investment needed to make that profit.
 Then you go to the following formula: